Marilyn originally wrote on 19th July 2004. This version includes later updates:

 The name on their Family History Centre was of course “Hastings 1066” (the place and date when William the Conqueror defeated King Harold for our overseas members).
 St Mary Cray Village Hall speaks for itself - with a Christmas version too.
 Given the size of their house, the P & A Hastings Bed & Breakfast must have been a bit of a fantasy but isn’t that what Hazle Ceramics are for?!
 Anne was a nurse who still worked on an occasional basis and their Hazle Nursing Agency was naturally run by her.

-In High Street News Issue 17, the front page shows a photo of Hazle and Philip holding the Collectors Club Gift for 2001, the Builders’ Yard Gate.
-As it was based on Philip’s idea each one carried his name: P W Hastings - Builder.
+In High Street News Issue 17, the front page shows a photo of Hazle and Phillip holding the Collectors Club Gift for 2001, the Builders’ Yard Gate.
+As it was based on Phillip’s idea each one carried his name: P W Hastings - Builder.

 And last but certainly not least, Mrs Hastings' Jam Factory tells the story of Anne’s love of jam making (jelly to our US contingent).
 Painted as an alternative to Mrs Thomas' China Shop on the Burford model, this was a special gift from Hazle in gratitude for all the jam and in recognition of Philip and Anne being such ardent fans.
 The Mayor of Brentwood presented it to Anne at Hazle's local Christmas charity event in 2001.
 If you knew the Hastings it was only a matter of time before you were given a pot of jam - or two!
 Hazle and some stockists got theirs by the box load...
 For Anne, jam was a calling card and a thank-you present rolled into one and what a lovely thing that was.